Covid Measures and FAQs

 My child attends dance classes, when are they starting up again?

-Will Youth Theatre and Stage School start again in September too?
+Will Youth Theatre and Stage School start again in the summer too?

 Will I have to wear a mask to visit the Arts Centre?

-Yes, Welsh Government guidelines on mask wearing are clear that masks must be worn indoors in public buildings by anyone aged 11 or over.
+Yes, unless exempt, Welsh Government guidelines on mask wearing are clear that masks must be worn indoors in public buildings by anyone aged 11 or over.
 Participants in dance classes can remove their masks once in the dance studios where social distanced grids are clearly marked out on the floors.
-But all visitors and Arts Centre staff must wear masks as they move around the building, and in auditoria once we reopen.
+But all visitors and Arts Centre staff must wear masks, unless exempt, as they move around the building, and in auditoria once we reopen.
 Those exempt from wearing masks may wear a white lanyard to communicate this, however this is not compulsory.